Steven Stamkos: Tampa Bay Lightning (2008–2024)

-On November 16, 2019, Stamkos recorded his 400th career NHL goal in a 3–4 loss to the Winnipeg Jets at Amalie Arena.
+On November 16, 2019, Stamkos recorded his 400th career NHL goal in a 4–3 loss to the Winnipeg Jets at Amalie Arena.
 Stamkos became the first player in Lightning history to score 400 goals with the franchise.
-On December 7, 2019, Stamkos recorded his 150th and 151st NHL power-play goal in a 7–1 Lightning win over the visiting San Jose Sharks at Amalie Arena.
-In doing so, Stamkos became the 4th player in NHL history that played primarily as a center to record 150+ career power-play goals before the age of 30.
-On December 28, 2019, Stamkos recorded his 800th career NHL point.
+On December 7, Stamkos recorded his 150th and 151st NHL power-play goal in a 7–1 Lightning win over the visiting San Jose Sharks at Amalie Arena.
+In doing so, Stamkos became the fourth player in NHL history that played primarily as a center to record 150+ career power-play goals before the age of 30, joining Wayne Gretzky, Mario Lemieux and Dale Hawerchuk.
+On December 28, Stamkos recorded his 800th career NHL point by scoring a goal on Carey Price of the Montreal Canadiens.
 Stamkos became the third player in Lightning history to record 800 points with the franchise.
-On January 9, 2020, Stamkos recorded his 400th career NHL assist.
-Stamkos became the third player in Lightning history to reach the milestone.
-On January 24, 2020, Stamkos was named to the NHL's 2010s All-Decade Second Team.
-In that decade Stamkos recorded 731 points over 672 games.
-On February 4, 2020, Stamkos recorded his 61st game-winning goal of his career.
+On January 9, 2020, Stamkos recorded his 400th career NHL assist on a Nikita Kucherov goal against the Arizona Coyotes, becoming the third player in Lightning history to reach the milestone.
+On January 24, Stamkos was named to the NHL's 2010s All-Decade Second Team.
+In that decade (from January 1, 2010 until December 31, 2019), Stamkos recorded 719 points in 662 games, which was the fifth most in the decade only behind Patrick Kane (802), Sidney Crosby (788), Alexander Ovechkin (780) and Claude Giroux (737), respectively.
+He also scored the second most goals in the decade with 363 in that timeframe, only behind the 437 scored by Alexander Ovechkin.
+On February 4, Stamkos recorded his 61st game-winning goal of his career against Vegas Golden Knights goaltender Marc-Andre Fleury.
 The goal moved him past Vincent Lecavalier for second most game-winning goals in Lightning history.
-On February 17, 2020, Stamkos skated in his 800th career NHL game.
+On February 17, Stamkos skated in his 800th career NHL game against the Colorado Avalanche.
 Stamkos joined St. Louis and Lecavalier as the only players in franchise history to play in 800 career games.

-On March 2, 2020, Stamkos had surgery to repair a core muscle.
-Stamkos recovery was projected at 6–8 weeks from the procedure, which caused him to miss the remainder of the regular season.
-On September 23, 2020, Stamkos returned to the Lightning lineup in the third game of the Stanley Cup Finals where he scored on his first shot of the game.
-Stamkos' goal was the second time in NHL history that a player skating in their first game of the playoffs in the Stanley Cup Final scored a goal, the previous being Billy Taylor Sr. in 1940.
-Stamkos logged just 2:47 of ice time during the game which was his only game of the 2020 Stanley Cup playoffs.
-The Lightning would go on to win the Stanley Cup, marking Stamkos' first championship.
+On February 29, Stamkos had surgery to repair a core muscle.
+Stamkos recovery was projected at six to eight weeks from the procedure, which caused him to miss the remainder of the regular season.
+Up to that point in the 2019–20 season, he had played in 57 games and recorded 29 goals and 37 assists adding up to 66 points.
+The last 12 games of the season would eventually get canceled two weeks later and the playoffs would get postponed to the summer due to the COVID-19 pandemic.
+In Stamkos' absence, the Lightning would defeat the Columbus Blue Jackets in five games in the first round of the 2020 playoffs followed by the Presidents' Trophy-winning Boston Bruins in five games and New York Islanders in six games to reach the Stanley Cup Finals for the first time since 2015.
+On September 23, Stamkos returned to the Lightning lineup in the third game of the Finals where he scored on his first (and only) shot of the game on Dallas Stars goaltender Anton Khudobin.
+Stamkos' goal was the second time in NHL history that a player skating in their first game of the playoffs in the Stanley Cup Finals scored a goal, the previous being Billy Taylor Sr. in 1940.
+Lightning defenceman Victor Hedman, who recorded an assist on his goal, described Stamkos' goal as the "best three minutes of playoff hockey you'll ever see" as Stamkos logged just shy of three minutes of ice time as he had a total of 2:47 of ice time exactly during the game which would be his only game of the series and in the 2020 playoffs altogether.
+The Lightning would go on to win the series in six games against the Stars, marking Stamkos' first Stanley Cup championship.